 With the stress on images, many event professionals worry too much about what the slides will look like.
 But content, technique, and design are all equally important.

 You can’t create awesome slides until you have the content of your presentation completed.
 As important as images are, don’t look for images first and then build a presentation around them.
-It will be disjointed and unintelligible (although on the upside, it will look good!).
+Doing so will make your event proposal ppt disjointed and unintelligible (although it may good).

-- Add Tweetable content to the slides highlighting your most powerful information.
+Add tweetable content highlights of the most powerful information.
 Giving attendees “tweetable” bits will encourage them to share the slide content.

-- Use images that capture the emotion of what you’re saying but that don’t compete with it.
+Select images that capture the emotion of what you’re saying (but avoid ones that distract from or compete with your presentation).

-- Add video sparingly.
-When you use it, don’t set it to autoplay.
-When autoplay is on, it frequently takes a moment to play.
-A panicked speaking may accidentally click the slide deck again without thinking.
-After all, that’s what we do when we want something to play.
-But in Powerpoint, this will advance things to the next slide.
-Now the speaker’s breathing heavy.
-Instead, set the video to play on click.
-Or, agree a cue with the AV tech so they handle it.
+Add video sparingly, and don’t set them to autoplay.
+If the video takes moment to load and play, a panicked speaker may misinterpret that as a lack of functionality and click the slide deck again without thinking.
+But in Powerpoint, this will advance to the next slide.
+Instead, set the video to play on click, or, establish cues with the AV tech and let them handle it.

 Don’t create an inconsistent PowerPoint presentation.
-For some events, it may make sense to issue presenters event presentation templates, logos, or color schemes.
-You want consistent presentations, not one speaker who’s a PowerPoint expert user and another still using Clip Art and pixelated images.
+For some events, it may make sense to offer presenters event presentation templates, logos, or color schemes.
+You want consistent presentations, not one speaker who’s a PowerPoint savant and another using Clip Art and pixelated images.

 Maintain slide quality:

-- Create a template for your presenters to use.
-(More about what it should contain in the design section).
-If you don’t want to inhibit creativity, insist upon the event hashtag or logo/watermark be on every slide.
+If you don’t want to inhibit creativity, insist that the event hashtag or logo/watermark be on every slide.
 This helps with branding.

-If event planners were mathematicians, we’d tell you one equation per slide.
-Since that’s not what we’re working in most of the time, think of it as one big idea (and a few sub ideas) per slide.
-Don’t try to do too much in one slide.
+Don’t try to do too much on one slide.
 It’s better to have a big slide deck than a small one with dense text on each slide.
+Keep it to one main idea and 2-5 supporting points or key takeaways.
 Plus, frequently changing images holds audience interest.